The Dark Arts

 - In one story, a major MacGuffin is a magical device that disrupts those intending to do harm.
 Since it only sows confusion instead of intending harm it is not itself black magic.

 - The Dresden Files has the Seven Laws of Magic laid down by the White Council that bar against certain types of magic; the penalty for breaking any of them is death.
 These laws prohibit: using magic to kill a mortal, Necromancy (specifically, human necromancy), Time Travel, changing another's shape, Mind Rape, enthrallment of another, or summoning Outsiders.
 Note that Mind Reading is considered to be Mind Rape, when done through human wizardry, and any kind of death spell (as opposed to lethal combat magic) is The Dark Arts regardless of its target.
 The Laws are written to be easy to enforce.
 Over the course of the series, the perspective presented on these has expanded from "even accidentally infringing on the Laws will irrevocably twist you into a two-dimensional villain who needs to be put down" to "okay, so there are a few people who break the Laws and stay sane, which means finding and killing them early on is even more important".
-A reasonable (if disappointing) attitude for a governing body to take, especially one which explicitly states its laws are not intended to reflect any society's conception of morality or justice.
+It's a reasonable attitude for a governing body to take, especially one which explicitly states its laws are not intended to reflect any society's conception of morality or justice.

 - In Dragaera normal sorcery is done by manipulating the energy of raw chaos which has been filtered through the Imperial Orb.
 Elder sorcery is done by directly manipulating raw chaos, and by imperial edict practicing it carries the death penalty, because making a blunder with raw chaos... well, the results would be Bad with a capital B. Of course, this doesn't prevent several of the main characters from dabbling in elder sorcery.